Looking for support for your finance function? Book a time with an expert.

 Constant, Perpetual Dividend Growth

-• [ ] The company maintains steady dividend growth indefinitely
+• [ ] The company has stable dividend growth in perpetuity

-• [ ] Growth rate remains consistent year after year
+• [ ] The rate of growth remains the same every year

-• [ ] No major disruptions to dividend policy expected
+• [ ] No significant changes in dividend policy are anticipated

 Stable Financial Structure